stijn-dejongh/lovecraft_public_domain/raw_converts/tbb.md

 schedule, and in much better spirits than was customary.
 He seemed willing to talk, remarking that Vanderhoof had died the day before, and that he had buried his body beside that of Dominie Slott near the church wall.
 He smiled from time to time, and rubbed his hands in an untimely and unaccountable glee.
-It was apparent that he took a perverse and diabolic delight in Vanderhoof&rsquo;s death.
+It was apparent that he took a perverse and diabolic delight in Vanderhoof's death.
 The villagers were conscious of an added uncanniness in his presence, and avoided him as much as they could.
 With Vanderhoof gone they felt more insecure than ever, for the old sexton was now free to cast his worst spells over the town from the church across the moor.
 Muttering